kalliope-project/kalliope_neuron_hue/README.md

 ## Notes

 > **Note:** Your Kalliope installation must be placed on a device which is in the same network as the HUE bridge.

-> **Note:** The binding between the bridge and Kalliope is based on the IP address.
-It means that the device that host Kalliope should not changes its IP address.
-Consider the usage of a static IP or a DHCP reservation to be sure you will never change the IP address.

 ## Licence